top of page

 The goal is to function as a living seed bank as we work to building a livable future for everyone that calls our mountain home.
 Slow-growing species like Goldenseal and Ginseng need decades to mature and propagate.
 They need places where they are simply allowed to exist without pressure.
 This is one of those places.

 This shapes our clinical practice directly.
 If we harvest at-risk medicinal plants, it's from abundance we helped build, not abundance we found and took from.
-Sometimes herbal allies come to us another way entirely - rescued from land that was about to be developed, transplanted here where they have a change.
+Sometimes herbal allies come to us another way entirely - rescued from land that was about to be developed, transplanted here where they have a chance.
 When that medicine eventually finds its way into the apothecary, it carries that whole story with it.

 This is what we mean by reciprocity.
 Not avoidance - relationship.
 The difference is years of work and honest account of what a population can sustain.